Adding Sales Terms to Your Contracts

 Price Cat – The list of Price Categories can be customised via your Settings.
 As a default we provide the Categories Full Price, Mid Price and Budget.
 Price Categories can be grouped via Contract Term Groups.

 Source – Do you need to treat revenue generated by particular sources in certain ways?
 Perhaps monies generated by views on YouTube have a rate that differs from streams on Amazon Music.
 The list of Sources can be customised via your Settings.
 Sources can be grouped via Contract Term Groups.
+Please remember that this field is a free text, and so it is case sensitive.

 Then Variables